huayuheh/testing-pi/midterm/README.md

   process.exit();
 });
 ```
-Sometimes inside of the feeder is dark, so user or system want to turn on the light for better photo shotting.
-In this piece of code, two LEDs control by raspberry pi to make a light pattern.
+Sometimes the inside of the feeder is dark, so the user wants to turn on the light for better photography.
+In this piece of code, two LEDs are controled by raspberry Pi to make a light pattern.